-To mount the Freedom XC PRO:
+To mount the Freedom XC:

-- Remove the Freedom XC PRO from its shipping container, verify that all components are present, and record relevant product information on "Information About Your System" in the Owner's Guide. - 2.
-Select an appropriate mounting location and orientation (see Figure 7).
-To meet regulatory requirements, for use in onland applications, the Freedom XC PRO must be mounted in one of the following orientations: - a.
+- Remove the Freedom XC from its shipping container, verify that all components are present, and record relevant product information on Information About Your System on page ii. - 2.
+Select an appropriate mounting location and orientation (see Figure 6 ).
+To meet regulatory requirements, for use in onland applications, the Freedom XC must be mounted in one of the following orientations: - a.
 Under a horizontal surface (see A) - In a horizontal position on a vertical surface (see B) NOTE: For marine installations, only this orientation is allowed, due to the probability of moisture finding access into the enclosure. - c.
 On a horizontal surface (see C)

 - 3. Mark the desired number of mounting holes on the wall by placing the unit on the wall. - 4.
-Pilot-drill the mounting holes. - Fasten the Freedom XC PRO to the mounting surface.
-If you are mounting the unit on a wall or bulkhead, use #12 or #14 pan-head wood or sheet metal screws to secure it to the framing behind the wall or bulkhead.
+Pilot-drill the mounting holes. - Fasten the Freedom XC to the mounting surface.
+If you are mounting the unit on a wall or bulkhead, use #12 or #14 panhead wood or sheet metal screws to secure it to the framing behind the wall or bulkhead.
 Alternatively, use nut inserts and 1⁄2"-20 machine screws.

-Connecting the Equipment Ground
+Connecting the DC Equipment Ground

-Never operate the Freedom XC PRO without properly connecting the equipment ground.
+Never operate the Freedom XC without properly connecting the DC equipment ground.
 A shock and energy hazard could result from improper grounding.